-- Five core courses provide a solid grounding in the essential theories, processes and skills needed by managers in today's rapidly-changing environment.
-These courses total 18 credits and are required for all students in the program. - Three track courses provide focused study in either public administration or nonprofit management, for a total of 12 credits. - Four elective credits allow students to pursue their particular interests.
-Students may take advantage of 2-credit elective courses that are offered regularly in the MPNA program or take track courses from outside their selected track; they can also select graduate level courses from any program in the College of Management. - The MPNA capstone seminar provides an opportunity for students to complete a significant study or project that integrates learning from their MPNA coursework, professional or career direction and life experience.
+- Five core courses (20 credits) provide a solid grounding in the essential theories, processes and skills needed by managers in today's rapidly-changing environment.
+These courses are required for all students in the program. - Three track courses (12 credits) provide focused study in either public administration or nonprofit management, or a mix of both tracks, if students prefer. - Elective courses (4 credits) allow students to pursue their particular interests.
+Students may take advantage of 2-credit elective courses that are offered regularly in the MPNA program or take track courses from outside their selected track; they can also select graduate level courses from any program in the College of Management. - The MPNA capstone course (4 credits) which provides an opportunity for students to complete a significant study or project that integrates learning from their MPNA coursework, professional or career direction and life experience.